teamconclude/blueprints/README.md

 You may invite more members later, by using the `/c invite` command, or through Slack.

-#### Notify Setting
+#### Alert Setting

-The **notify** setting takes the same parameters as the members setting.
-It tells Conclude whom to notify when an activity has been created, concluded or re-opened.
+The **alert** setting takes the same parameters as the members setting.
+It tells Conclude whom to alert when an activity has been created, concluded or re-opened.

 **TIP**: Some teams prefer to send all notifications to a place:
-`/c blueprint set notify #conclude-logs`.
+`/c blueprint set alert #conclude-logs`.

 The only way to change the notification setting is to change it in the blueprint.

 Conclude can also show or clear settings:
 - `/c blueprint show members`
-- `/c blueprint clear notify`
+- `/c blueprint clear alert`

 Don't remember the blueprint command later?
-No problem.
-Just type `/c help blueprint` to get help.
+Type `/c help blueprint` to get help.

 #### Other Settings